 Key Takeaways

-- Federal Protection: The FLSA's anti-retaliation provision, Section 215(a)(3), makes it illegal for employers to fire, demote, or punish workers who complain about unpaid wages or overtime — even informally.
+- Federal Protection: The FLSA's anti-retaliation provision, Section 215(a)(3), makes it illegal for employers to fire, demote, or punish workers who make a clear wage or overtime complaint — even if the complaint is made orally.

 - Timing Is Evidence: Courts recognize that when an employer takes adverse action shortly after a wage complaint, the timing itself supports an inference of retaliation — but you still need a lawyer who knows how to build the full case.